Dido Elizabeth Belle: Later life

 Lady Mansfield died on 10 April 1784 after a long illness; thus Elizabeth's two aunts, Lady Anne and Lady Margery, took charge of the household accounts.

 On 15 December 1785, Lady Elizabeth married George Finch Hatton, a rich aristocratic gentleman, Lady Mansfield's nephew and heir to Earl of Winchilsea and Earl of Nottingham after his unmarried first cousin.
 Their wedding was witnessed by Lord Stormont and Lord Mansfield.
 Elizabeth, Belle's companion all their young lives, thus left Kenwood at the age of 25 and began her married life between her husband's two vast estates Kirby Hall and Eastwell Park.

-Belle's father died in 1788 without legitimate heirs, bequeathing £1,000 to be shared by his "reputed children", John and Elizabeth Lindsay (as noted in his will) and nothing for Dido.
+Belle's father died in 1788 without legitimate heirs, bequeathing £1,000 to be shared by his "reputed children", John and Elizabeth Lindsay (as noted in his will) and nothing for Belle.
 Overwhelming sources said that the Elizabeth named in his will was his other illegitimate daughter called Elizabeth Lindsay later Palmer (born c.
 1765), who lived in Scotland.
 Elizabeth Palmer and her half brother John Lindsay were known to keep in contact.

 Belle's legal status while Lord Mansfield was alive is uncertain.
-In his will written in 1783, published in 1793, Lord Mansfield officially confirmed or conferred Belle's freedom but unlike Lady Elizabeth, he did not refer to Dido as his niece.
+In his will, written in 1783 and published in 1793, Lord Mansfield officially confirmed or conferred Belle's freedom, but unlike Lady Elizabeth, he did not refer to Belle as his niece.
 To secure her future after his death, he bequeathed to her £500 as an outright sum and a £100 annuity.
 In 1799, Belle also inherited £100 from Lady Margery Murray, one of two unmarried aunts who had previously come to live with and help care for the Murrays in their later years.

-However, Lord Mansfield left his niece Lady Elizabeth Murray £10,000.
-Her father was in line to inherit his uncle's title and entire wealth, he further gave Elizabeth £7,000 more.
+Lord Mansfield left his niece Lady Elizabeth Murray £10,000.
+Her father was in line to inherit his uncle's title and entire wealth; he further gave Elizabeth £7,000 more.

-Initially in the original 1782 will of Lord Mansfield, he only intended Dido to receive the £100 annuity, but later decided to add £200 and another £300 resulting in £500, saying: "I give Dido the sum of two hundred pounds to set out with ..
+Initially in the original 1782 will of Lord Mansfield, he only intended Belle to receive the £100 annuity, but later decided to add £200 and another £300 resulting in £500, saying: "I give Dido the sum of two hundred pounds to set out with ..
 I think it right considering how she has been bred and how she has behaved to make a better provision for Dido".
 Lady Elizabeth was always intended to get £10,000; he also added to Eliza's two aunts' inheritances resulting in £22,000 and £1,000 annuity for their life.
 As a judge, Mansfield was well aware that Eliza would eventually inherit the wealth of her two aunts, making Lady Elizabeth's total inheritance around £40,000.